GTGaganReddy/bacher_Driver_sceduler/replit.md

 # Overview

 This is a FastAPI-based logistics driver scheduling backend system that uses OR-Tools optimization to automatically assign drivers to routes based on availability.
-The system integrates with Google Sheets for external data synchronization and uses PostgreSQL (via Supabase) for data persistence.
-The application optimizes weekly driver schedules by matching available drivers to routes while considering constraints and preferences.
+The system integrates with Google Sheets via Google Cloud Function for automatic schedule updates and uses Supabase PostgreSQL for authentic data persistence.
+The application optimizes weekly driver schedules for the July 7-13, 2025 period using 21 real drivers and authentic route data, then automatically posts results to Google Sheets via the user's Google Cloud Function.

 # User Preferences